 The Committee's activities formed part of the review of Board effectiveness performed in the year.
-Details of this process can be found under 'Board, Committee and Directors' Performance Appraisal' on page 52.
+Details of this process can be found under 'Board, Committee and Directors' Performance Appraisal' on pages 53 and 54.

 Ian Armfield

 Chairman of the Audit Committee